 Northwestern – Offensive Inexperience

-Sure, new QB Mike Kafka set a Northwestern record by rushing for 212 yards in a game last year, but this Wildcats team, fresh off its nine-win season, returns only five starters on offense.
+New QB Mike Kafka set a Northwestern record by rushing for 212 yards in a game last year.
+However, this Wildcats team, fresh off its nine-win season, returns just five starters on offense.
 Among the departed include QB C.J.
 Bacher and RB Tyrell Sutton, and there are sure to be some growing pains heading into the season.
 Having Michigan and Ohio State off the schedule may help to some degree, but matching last year’s record could be a tough feat.

 Iowa – Road Schedule